Kondo overscreening in the presence of superconductivity: The Overscreened Kondo phase

 \section{The Overscreened Kondo phase}

 When the RG invariant $d$ is real or imaginary $d=i\delta$ with $0<\delta<1$, the impurity is overscreened by the Kondo cloud.

-The ground state of the model is described by a sea of two strings solutions $\lambda_\alpha=\chi_\alpha\pm \frac{i}{2}$ \cite{andrei1984dynamical} and a hole which corresponds to, we will see, to spin-1/2 propagating spinon in the ground state.
-It is required for consistency reasons and counting of the states but does not participate in the impurity dynamics, as we shall briefly discuss later.
+The ground state of the model consists of a sea of two-string solutions $\lambda_\alpha=\chi_\alpha\pm \frac{i}{2}$ \cite{andrei1984dynamical} and a hole which corresponds to a spin-1/2 propagating spinon in the ground state.
+The spinon is required for consistency reasons and counting of the states but does not participate in the impurity dynamics, as we shall briefly discuss later.